yubin627/GA_DSI8/Project_3/README.md

 ### Takeaway from the modeling process

 There is no 'best' solution that fits all problems.
-In this case, Lemmatizing and Stemming doesn't help further improve the model, possibly because the coined words unique to the novels are what differentiate the two classes, so they should be preserved as they are.
+In this case, Lemmatizing and Stemming doesn't help further improve the model, possibly because the coined words (character names) unique to the novels are what differentiate the two classes, so as long as they are preserved the models perform reasonably well.

-Logistic Regression and Random Forest seem extremely capable in fitting the training data (~100% accuracy score), but tend to overfit.
+Logistic Regression and Random Forest seem extremely capable in fitting the training data (~100% accuracy score), but had a higher tendency to overfit than other models.

 ---